Canadian Writer · AI Infrastructure · Digital Sovereignty · Technology Policy

 A seven-year, SSHRC-funded research collaboration across Canadian universities examining the dispossession of Japanese Canadians during and after the Second World War.

-Joshua wrote the project's public-facing narrative website and contributed a chapter to the published volume from McGill-Queen's University Press.
+Joshua edited and authored a chapter in the published volume from McGill-Queen's University Press, and wrote the project's public-facing narrative website.

 Project Details